O-Log-N/Hare-IDL/STYLE-GUIDE.md

 7. const modifier SHOULD be used wherever applicable
 8. On asserting: **MUST NOT** use assert(), **MUST** use HAREASSERT()/HAREASSERTM() instead
    - asserts are STRONGLY encouraged
+9. There **MUST NOT** be garbage in the program.
+All variables of primitive types **MUST** be initialized, including member variables.
+See I.4.11 about the proper way of initializing member variables.